 - “We commit to you not to tear the other parent apart.”
 A child who is the product of a divorce situation is still one half each of their parents.
 This is even more so when the parent is a biological parent.
 Tearing the other parent apart in front of the child sets the child up for believing that they will be just like that parent thereby increasing the number of insecurities.
 By committing to the child that there will be no disparaging remarks, their insecurities will be minimized.

 - “You are a priority.”
 Now that the marriage is over, the child should become the priority.
-Even when a parent remarries, the child needs to be reassured that they will not be abandoned but rather will remain a main focus in the life of their parent.
+Even when a parent remarries, the child needs to be reassured that they will not be abandoned but rather will remain a primary focus in the life of their parent.
 Whatever the timesharing agreement, when the child is with the parent, the parent should prioritize the child.
 However, if a parent fails to do this, regularly pointing this out to the child is cruel.
 Children are not stupid, they will draw their own conclusions and their relationship with the neglectful parent will naturally suffer.

 - “We will answer your questions.”
 Parents incorrectly believe that the child wants to know why the marriage ended.
 Most kids are observant and already know why.
 Their parents fight, one parent is never around, they are not nice to each other, or they never talk.
 It is better for the child to initiate any questions about the cause of the divorce rather than a parent offering the information.
-However, parents should be careful to answer only the question that the child asked in the simplest form possible without any elaboration and with complete honesty.
-This is a bad time to lie to a kid as they will eventually discover the truth no matter how well it is hidden.
+However, parents should be careful to answer only the question that the child asked in the purest form possible without any elaboration and with complete honesty.
+This is a lousy time to lie to a kid as they will eventually discover the truth no matter how well it is hidden.